-Mr Sunil Lalbhai is a Managing Director since June 1984 and the Chairman of the Board of the Company since August 2007.
+Mr Sunil Lalbhai is a Managing Director since June 1984 and the Chairman of the Company since August 2007.
 Mr Lalbhai holds a postgraduate degree in Chemistry from the University of Massachusetts and a postgraduate degree in Economic Policy and Planning from Northeastern University.